 Betta eggs can take roughly 3 to 4 days to hatch, but this depends on the surrounding temperature, the health of the eggs, and general tank conditions.

 It is vital that once the eggs have been laid, they are left undisturbed until they have hatched.
 The male betta fish will guard the eggs ferociously, and any interference with them could result in him abandoning the nest.

-It is also essential to remove the female betta from the tank as she may eat the eggs.
+Removing the female betta from the tank is also essential, as she may eat the eggs.
 Once mating has finished, the male will view the female as a threat to the nest and may become aggressive toward her while protecting the eggs.

 When To Remove Male Betta From Fry

 Once the betta eggs have hatched, you will see their tails hanging down from the nest, but at this stage, the babies are not ready for free swimming and are still very vulnerable.

 Any babies that fall from the nest will be collected by the adult male and placed back in the nest until they develop a horizontal swimming position.